KNVB Cup

-The KNVB Beker ([ˌkaːʔɛɱveːˈbeː ˈbeːkər]; KNVB Cup), branded as the TOTO KNVB Beker for sponsorship reasons, is a competition in the Netherlands organized by the Royal Dutch Football Association (KNVB) since 1898.
+The KNVB Beker ([ˌkaːʔɛɱveːˈbeː ˈbeːkər]; KNVB Cup), branded as the Eurojackpot KNVB Beker for sponsorship reasons, is a competition in the Netherlands organised by the Royal Dutch Football Association (KNVB) since 1898.
 It was based on the format of the English FA Cup.
 Outside the Netherlands, it is often referred to as the Dutch Cup.
 The tournament consists of all teams from the top four tiers of Dutch league football (Eredivisie, Eerste Divisie, Tweede Divisie and Derde Divisie), as well as the 24 semi-finalists (or replacements) of the six KNVB District Cups.
 The finals of the tournament traditionally takes place in De Kuip, and has been held there every season since the 1989 final.
-The winners of the cup compete against the winners of the Eredivisie for the Johan Cruyff Shield, which acts as the curtain raiser for the following season.
+The winners of the cup compete against the winners of the Eredivisie for the Johan Cruyff Shield, (equivalent to a super cup) which acts as the curtain raiser for the following season.

 History

+Early history

+The first attempt to hold a knock-out competition open to all clubs in the Netherlands was made in 1894, with the winners receiving a trophy offered by H.M.C.
+Holdert, former president of V.V.A.
+(Amsterdam).
+Seven teams entered and the first ever cup match in the Netherlands was thus held on 11 February, between Haarlem and HFC, ending in a 3–1 win to the latter.
+However, no other match was played due to the withdraws of several teams, and the lack of interest shown by the clubs caused Holdert to withdraw his trophy, so the final between HFC and R.A.P. was canceled, but four years later, in January 1898, Holdert offered another cup, to be contested just like the English FA Cup, and thus the KNVB Cup was conceived during a board meeting of the Dutch Football Association, in The Hague, on 19 January 1898.
+Initially, it was decided to stage a competition for this new trophy already in the ongoing 1897–98 season, but the board had to cancel it after a prolonged stretch of bad weather in the first weeks of February had led to numerous match postponements in the western leagues.

-The competition was conceived during a board meeting of the Dutch Football Association, in The Hague, on 19 January 1898.
-The tournament began the following season, 1898–99.
-The first final was played on 9 May 1899 between RAP Amsterdam and HVV Den Haag, and ended in a 1–0 victory for the former thanks to a goal from Julius Hisgen in extra-time.
+The tournament finally began the following season, 1898–99.
+The first final was played on 9 May 1899 between RAP Amsterdam and HVV Den Haag, and ended in a 1–0 victory for the former thanks to a goal from Jan Hisgen in extra-time.

 In 1946, the trophy was changed to one made out of silver, which was extremely rare in the immediate aftermath of World War II.
 That trophy remains in use today.

+Recent history

 In 2018, a trophy colored in gold was commissioned to commemorate the 100th edition of the tournament.